Close

 As a resident of New York, you may be wondering how long it takes to get divorced in your state.
 While the answer to this question varies depending on the circumstances of each divorce case, generally speaking, you can expect to wait anywhere from several months to over a year before your divorce is finalized.

-With this in mind, if you are thinking about getting divorced in New York, it’s a good idea to research your options and find support.
+With this in mind, if you are thinking of getting divorced in New York, it’s a good idea to research your options and find support.
 With the right support system, you can move forward with confidence and peace of mind as you navigate what is undoubtedly one of the most challenging chapters of your life.

 Steps to a New York divorce